Datsun Roadster Parts from Rallye Enterprises, Ltd.

 Originally all roadsters but the 67 and 68 2000's came with scoops that had a typical shiny chrome finish.
 The 67 and 68 2000 came with scoops that had a "satin" finish inside the scoop.
 (Some people call these the "dull"ones).
 You can of course use either type.

-The right front "shiny" scoops are the typical Nissan parts that were manufactured up to 1985 or so.
-They are as nice,chrome wise, as any of the OEM parts were.
-They are not "show-chromed", they too will have visible lines in them usually, but these are OEM Nissan parts, we're not talking Rolls Royce here folks.
+The current right front "shiny" scoops are the typical Nissan parts that were manufactured in the 80s.
+We just pulled them from storage (4/12).
+They are as nice, chrome wise, as any of the OEM parts were.
+They are not "show-chromed", they too will have visible lines in the chrome, but these are OEM Nissan parts, we're not talking Rolls Royce here folks.
+The early parts from the 60s and 70s were the best; for many parts the chrome or the prep work got worse over time; at least with these scoops.
+As with most of the later parts they vary in size (see next paragraph).
+These are not the early production OR the late production that were way off; they seem about 1/8"-3/16" bigger in diameter; no where near how bad the latest ones were.

 There was also a lack of consistency in how the parts were formed over the years.
 The fenders varied as well.
 Some of the scoops will not go on comfortably in as a "relaxed" state as others, you have to install the screw on the outer rim of the scoop, then push the scoop in place, flexing it a little and install the "in-the-scoop" screw.
 You may have to reposition the hole for it as well.
-Making any of them fit perfectly is much easier if you're at the body work stage, but they all seem to go on with a little effort.
+Typically you fit the scoop to the top and outer edge of the fender first as those areas will be more noticeable if there is a poor fit.
+If your fender has been reworked and the shop didn't constantly check the scoop fit you may find that no scoop fits.
+Making any of them fit perfectly is much easier if you're at the body work stage, but they all seem to require at least some work when originally installing them.
+We sometimes refer to the used parts as "Early Production" and "Late Production".
+It depends on how the part is located on the fender but in general the older the part the better.

 Back Button